ebzzry/ebzzry.github.io/emacs-racket.md

 not doing it the "elegant" way, presuming there is one.

 Let's say that you want to install your Geiser files in `~/.emacs.d/elisp/`.
-We'll issue the following commands to install Geiser to that location:
+You'll issue the following commands to install Geiser to that location:

 ```bash